SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 [video src="https://videos.softuni.org/hls/Java/Java-Fundamentals-Methods-And-Arrays/01.Java-Fundamentals-Data-types-and-variables/EN/interactive-java-fundamentals-data-types-and-variables-3-4-How-computers-work-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

 A computer is an **electronic machine** that processes information or, in other words, an **information processor**.
-It takes the raw information (or data) from one end, stores it until it is ready to process, then returns the results at the other end.
+It takes the raw information (or data) from one end, stores it until it is ready to process, when processed it returns the results on the other end.

 The processing stages **can be defined as follows**: